microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 In this lab, you will learn how to integrate Azure DevOps Services with SonarCloud:

-- Setup an Azure DevOps project and CI build to integrate with SonarCloud
+- Setup an Azure DevOps project and CI build to integrate with SonarCloud.
-- Analyze SonarCloud reports
+- Analyze SonarCloud reports.
-- Integrate static analysis into the Azure DevOps pull request process
+- Integrate static analysis into the Azure DevOps pull request process.

 ### Prerequisites for the lab

 1. You will need a Microsoft account.

-1. Using this account, sign in to [**Azure DevOps Services**](https://dev.azure.com){:target="\_blank"}.
+1. Using this account, sign in to [**Azure DevOps Services**](https://azure.microsoft.com/en-us/products/devops/){:target="\_blank"}.

 1. Create a new Azure DevOps project for this lab: